mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - GPT (GUID Partition Table) Related Items.md

 	1+0 records in
 	1+0 records out
-	1024 bytes (1.0 kB) copied, 0.0139469 s, 73.4 kB/s
+	1024 bytes (1.0 kB) copied, 0.0134693 s, 76.0 kB/s

-Now run this next command to wipe the partition info near the end of the device using the “seek” value of `15649884`:
+Now run this next command to wipe the partition info near the end of the device using the “seek” value of `15662080`:

-    sudo dd if=/dev/zero of=/dev/sdb bs=512 seek=15649884
+    sudo dd if=/dev/zero of=/dev/sdb bs=512 seek=15662080

 And the output for that should be something like this:

-	dd: writing `/dev/sdb': No space left on device 13221+0 records in
+	dd: writing `/dev/sdb': No space left on device 1025+0 records in
-	13220+0 records out
+	1024+0 records out
-	6768640 bytes (6.8 MB) copied, 16.051 s, 422 kB/s
+	524288 bytes (524 kB) copied, 1.15156 s, 455 kB/s

-Now tell the system to reload the partition table for the device using `partprobe` like this:
+Now tell the system to re-read the partition table for the device using `partprobe` like this:

     sudo partprobe /dev/sdb

-And if that `partprobe` command doesn’t work as expected, try using `hdparm` instead:
+And if that `partprobe` command doesn’t work as expected, try using `hdparm` instead to re-read the partition table:

     sudo hdparm -z /dev/sdb